qqrz997/CustomSabersLite/README.md

 - `Trail Type` Change the type of trail to use between Custom, Vanilla, and no trails.

 ## Manual Installation
+> [!IMPORTANT]
+> In addition to BSIPA, you must have [AssetBundleLoadingTools](https://github.com/nicoco007/AssetBundleLoadingTools), [BS Utils](https://github.com/Kylemc1413/Beat-Saber-Utils), and [BeatSaberMarkupLanguage (BSML)](https://github.com/monkeymanboy/BeatSaberMarkupLanguage) installed for this mod to load.
+Install them using your mod manager i.e. [ModAssistant](https://bsmg.wiki/pc-modding.html#mod-assistant).

 Place the contents of the unzipped folder from the latest [release](https://github.com/qqrz997/CustomSabersLite/releases/latest) into your Beat Saber installation folder.
-For help with installing mods join the Beat Saber Modding Group discord server.
+For help with installing mods join the [Beat Saber Modding Group](https://discord.gg/beatsabermods) discord server.

+### Todo
+- Some sabers are incorrectly getting the same colour for both sabers
+- Event managers
+- More settings and possibly better UI